paa-li/glossary/README.md

 ## What

-[entry.csv](https://github.com/paa-li/glossary/blob/main/entry.csv) is the CSV file that behaves as a database for the [glossary](https://paa.li/glossary/) page of PaaLi.
+[entry.csv](https://github.com/paa-li/glossary/blob/main/entry.csv) is the database of the [glossary](https://paa.li/glossary/) page of PaaLi.

 We sincerely appreciate any constructive feedback!
 This is a work in progress, so expect a lot of changes.